LeavesMC/docs/docs/leaves/getting-started/migration.md

 ### To CraftBukkit, Spigot or Paper

-Leaves does **not** support migration to either CraftBukkit or Spigot!
+Leaves does **NOT** support migration to either CraftBukkit or Spigot!
 And it may be safe to migrate to Paper, but we are not sure.
-While you may find success(both CraftBukkit, Spigot and Paper use the same directory structure as Leaves), **do not** reach out for support with issues you encounter and note that data loss is possible.
+While you may find success (both CraftBukkit, Spigot and Paper use the same directory structure as Leaves), **do not** reach out for support with issues you encounter and note that data loss is possible.